Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides a concrete use case ('competitive AI-marketing audits') and an example question.
-It implies when to use the tool but does not explicitly state when not to use it or mention alternatives.
-However, the context is clear enough for appropriate selection.
+The description provides explicit usage context ('competitive AI-marketing audits') and an example question.
+It does not explicitly list when not to use it or direct alternatives among siblings, but the context is clear enough for an AI agent to understand when this tool is applicable.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.